Categoricity of modular and Shimura curves: Arithmetic

 We can choose a basis of $B$ such that, under the induced embedding of $G$ in $\GL_4$, $K$ is contained in $\GL_4(\hat{\ZZ})$.
 Given this representation, we can define the principal congruence subgroups $\Gamma(N)$ of $G$.
 We can also define the congruence subgroups of $G$ in the usual way as those subgroups of $G(\QQ)$ containing some $\Gamma(N)$ as a subgroup of finite index.
 The latter notion does not depend on the representation, of course, and $\Gamma$ is always a congruence subgroup.
 We define $G':=G\cap\SL_4$, which is the group $\Res_{B/\QQ}\GG_{m,B}$ of norm $1$ elements in $B$.

-Let $\tau_1,...,\tau_m\in\HH$ be a collection of Hodge-generic points in distinct $G(\QQ)_+$-orbits.
+Let $\tau_1,\ldots,\tau_m\in\HH$ be a collection of Hodge-generic points in distinct $G(\QQ)_+$ orbits.
 Let $L$ denote the field generated over $\QQ^{\ab}(\Sigma)$ by the coordinates of the $p_i:=p(\tau_i)$.
-By abuse of notation, for any field $F$, we will denote by $F(p_1,...,p_m)$ the field obtained from $F$ by adjoining the coordinates of the $p_i$.
-Exactly as before, we may pass to the homomorphism
+By abuse of notation, for any field $F$, we will denote by $F(p_1,\ldots,p_m)$ the field obtained from $F$ by adjoining the coordinates of the $p_i$.
+Exactly as before, we may pass to the (conjugacy class of a) homomorphism